4 Amenability and non-positive curvature

 4.3 Horofunctions and Busemann functions

 Let \(X\) be a CAT(0) space.
 We endow the space of continuous functions on \(X\), \(\mathcal{C}(X)\) with the topology of uniform convergence on bounded subsets of \(X\).
-The space of constant functions a closed 1 dimensional subspace of \(\mathcal{C}(X)\) and we denote by \(\mathcal{C}_*(X)\) for the quotient space with the quotient topology.
+The space of constant functions is a closed 1 dimensional subspace of \(\mathcal{C}(X)\) and we denote by \(\mathcal{C}_*(X)\) for the quotient space with the quotient topology.
 It can be identified with the subspace of \(\mathcal{C}(X)\) of functions vanishing at some \(x_0\in X\).

 We have the embedding \(X\to \mathcal{C}_*(X)\) mapping \(x\) to \(y\mapsto d(x,y)\).
 We denote by \(\hat{X}\) the closure of its image in \(\mathcal{C}_*(X)\).